iansteffy/traefik-setup/TaskfileREADME.md

 <img src="assets/taskfile.png" alt="taskfile" height="400" />

-[Taskfile.dev](https://taskfile.dev/) aims to give us this by allowing us to use the same commands for EVERY project.
+[Taskfile.dev](https://taskfile.dev/) aims to give us development unity by allowing everyone in the companies to use the same commands for EVERY project.

-All projects amongst our companies can now use the same set of commands to run, build, install, etc. For example, `task install`
+The goal is that all projects amongst our companies can now use the same set of commands to run, build, install, etc. For example, `task install`

+### Why cant i just continuing my one-line npm commands?

 We have `npm` for commands, but some projects may uses `pnpm` and others `deno`.
 On top of that, docker will have to be run.
 Unify all of this in one command, that is the same across all projects in our companies.

+With Taskfile, no one needs to care about knowing specific install steps for a project.
+Every project installs dependencies in the same way!

 ### Quick Setup for Taskfile in your Project